Politics and International Relations Department

 About Mark Amstutz

 Professor Amstutz' major academic interests are in international affairs and, more specifically, the role of ethics in the conduct of foreign relations.
 He has written international relations texts and undertaken pioneering research on the role of international political morality.
 His International Ethics book is used widely in American colleges and universities.
-In 2005 he published a study, The Healing of Nations, which addresses the challenges of confronting and overcoming regime human rights abuses.
-Currently, he is working on a book on Evangelicals and American foreign policy.
+The fourth edition was published in 2013.
+In 2005 he published The Healing of Nations, which addresses the challenges of confronting and overcoming regime human rights abuses.
+His most recent book, Evangelicals and American Foreign Policy, published in 2014, describes and assesses the role of Evangelicals in global affairs.
+In recent years he has carried out research on the political ethics of U.S. immigration policy and the results of his investigation will be published by Eerdmans in 2017.
+The anticipated title of the book is Just Immigration: U.S. Policy in Christian Perspective.

 Prof. Amstutz grew up in Latin America and has traveled widely as a teacher and scholar.
 He has directed programs in Europe and Cuba and led a two-week program in Argentina and Chile in 2011.
 For more than a decade he served as a reserve naval attaché, retiring as a Commander from the U.S. Naval Reserve in 1993.